 I’m grateful I can make do without ads on my blog, and I hope to keep it that way.
 When I work with brands or other personalities, I will be ultra transparent so you know you can always trust that what I share is based on my personal experience.

 As I mentioned before, this blog is a labor of my love.
 I bring years of food systems experience and research thoroughly before I post any content.
 I test recipes several times before I post them.
 Usually, I have my non-foodie friends test them as well.
-And any tips or narratives I share draw from my professional experience and knowledge (which you can read about if you hop over to my professional biography or LinkedIn Profile).
+And any tips or narratives I share draw from my professional experience and knowledge (which you can read about if you hop over to my LinkedIn Profile).
+However, please do note that any views expressed on this blog are mine alone (and do not necessarily reflect the views of my employer).

 The recipes I share are healthy-ish and vegetarian (mostly vegan) and can be enjoyed by everyone